arthurfiorette/code-vault/README.md

   <i>Where I keep some old projects</i>
 </p>

+> <pre align="center">
+> Any code here is no longer maintained.
+> If you wanna talk something about any of these projects, feel free to open an issue.
+> </pre>

 ## 📖 About

 This repository is used to store any old projects that I no longer maintain.
 Usually, these projects are abandoned because I don't like the results, they are too old or they were used to learn something.
-If you wanna talk something about any of these projects is needed, feel free to open an issue.

 ## 📎 Projects